 The parent association has successfully put in place a holiday care at the European School Karlsruhe that covers most of the holiday breaks.
-In cooperation with the school and Lenitas (former proLiberis) a holiday care is offered for the children of the kindergarten and the primary school (children from 3.5 to 12 years).
+In cooperation with the school a holiday care is offered for the children of the kindergarten and the primary school (children from 3.5 to 12 years).